Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Symbolic Dependence Graphs

-A PDG often contains \emph{regions} with only \emph{linear} dependencies and the same domain for all operations.
-Inside these regions, the PDG behaves as a dataflow graph, directly passing the outputs of one operation to the inputs of another.
-The goal of the \emph{fusion transformation} is to find and \emph{fuse}~\myc{D} these regions into a single \textop{Dataflow} operation.
-This not only enables efficient code-generation by DL compilers~\cite{frostig2018compiling, ansel2024pytorch, tillet2019triton}, but also lowers the runtime dispatching overhead and simplifies the scheduling problem.
+An SDG often contains static \emph{islands} in which all operators have the same domain and only identity edges between them.
+Within these islands, the SDG directly passes the outputs of one operator to the inputs of another.
+The \emph{fusion transformation} identifies and \emph{fuses}~(\myc{D} in \F\ref{fig:transformation_pipeline:transforms}) these islands into a single \textop{Dataflow} operator, routing edges as needed.

-The fusion algorithm first finds these groups by assigning each operation a unique group identifier, and then merges neighbouring groups that have the same domain and only linear edges between them.
-Constants and layout operations with smaller domains can also be grouped into groups with larger domains.
-This is iterated until convergence.